PereViader/ManualDi/README.md

 ### Example1: Cannot change the constructor

-In the unity engine, for example, types that that derive from `UnityEngine.Object` cannot make use of the constructor.
+In the unity engine, for example, types that derive from `UnityEngine.Object` cannot make use of the constructor.
 For this reason, derived types will usually resort to this kind of injection

 ```csharp